plato-12/AsianOptPI/THEORETICAL_CONNECTION.md

 **For the current implementation with $r_{gross} = 1.05$ and $T=1$:**
 $$r_{annual} = n \log(1.05) = n \times 0.04879...$$

-As $n$ increases, this effective annual rate **increases**, which explains why the binomial prices don't match Kemma-Vorst!
+As $n$ increases, this effective annual rate **increases**, which explains why the binomial prices don't match Kemna-Vorst!

 ---